giantswarm/docs/src/content/platform-overview/architecture/index.md

     identifier: platform-architecture
 last_review_date: 2023-07-11
 user_questions:
-  - How does a developer platform look like?
+  - What does a developer platform look like?
-  - How has Giant Swarm built a platform to allow customers enhance developer experience?
+  - How does Giant Swarm's platform enhance customers' developer experience?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-rocket
   - https://github.com/orgs/giantswarm/teams/team-phoenix
   - https://github.com/orgs/giantswarm/teams/team-horizon
 ---

-Giant Swarm's mission is to offer a developer platform to our customers.
-We work with companies which usually have their systems and teams managing their existing infrastructure and applications.
-For that reason, we have created a composable system where customers can opt in or out of the services available.
+Giant Swarm's mission is to empower our customers to innovate rapidly and confidently, and we do that by providing fully automated infrastructure, applications, and ongoing tailored services to help our customers maximize the value of their clusters.
+We traditionally work alongside or fill the role of a platform, ops, or SRE team, depending on the organization's terminology.

-All platforms teams are trying to solve the same set of problems.
-How developers securely build their applications, how to deploy these applications in an ephemeral environment easily or how to observe the behavior of these applications with the minimal configuration.
-For that reason we want to build a platform that relies on the [good principles](https://www.giantswarm.io/blog/platform-engineering-its-not-about-a-tool-stack-its-a-set-of-capabilities) exposed by the community:
+A natural extension of this mission is to offer support directly to those who stand to gain the most from a well-managed platform: the developers.
+Our customers reflect a broad range of internal capacity and priority for creating their own developer platforms, but all platforms teams are trying to solve the same set of problems -- things like: how developers securely build their applications, how to deploy these applications in an ephemeral environment easily or how to observe the behavior of these applications with minimal configuration.
+To that end, we want to build a platform that relies on the [good principles](https://www.giantswarm.io/blog/platform-engineering-its-not-about-a-tool-stack-its-a-set-of-capabilities) exposed by the community:

 - Treat the platform as product
 - Minimize cognitive load for developers
 - Enable fast-flow software delivery

+Some teams already enjoy robust internal tooling ecosystems, others maintain a lighter internal platform footprint.
+For that reason, we have created a composable system where customers can opt in or out of the various platform features.
+Whether your platform team has a headcount of 1 who wants a minimal interface and all the help they can get, or it is stacked with rockstars who want to turn every knob and be left to work their magic, our platform is intended to provide a happy path for most developer needs, based entirely on lock-in-free vanilla Kubernetes and open-source community tooling.

 ![Platform architecture](platform-architecture.png)

-Starting from this premise we have built a solution that consists in various systems.
-They can be categorized into three areas: infrastructure, applications, platform interfaces and operations.
+Starting from this premise we have built a solution that consists of various distinct systems.
+They can be categorized into four areas: interfaces, applications, infrastructure, and operations.

 ## Platform architecture

 ### Interfaces

-The entrypoint to the platform is our interfaces.
-We leverage in the Kubernetes and its extension capabilities to expose the main functionality.
+There are several entrypoints to the platform via our largely Kubernetes-based interfaces.

+We leverage Kubernetes and its extension capabilities to expose the main functionality.
 The [management API]({{< relref "/platform-overview/management-api" >}}) is just a Kubernetes API enriched to enable to serve complete golden paths for developers.

-Beyond the API our bet is [GitOps](https://www.giantswarm.io/blog/what-is-gitops) to ensure the customers use solid principles for managing their workloads.
-Most of the actions in our platform can be described and stored in your repositories becoming the source of truth.
+Beyond the management API, we recommend a [GitOps](https://www.giantswarm.io/blog/what-is-gitops)-based approach to ensure customers use solid principles for managing their workloads.
+Virtually all features of our platform can be described, configured, and stored in your repositories, maintaining a declarative source of truth.

-Along with GitOps we have a [Web interface]({{< relref "/platform-overview/web-interface" >}}), that simplifies the life of the platform engineering teams in order to visualize infrastructure, apps and permissions across the entire platform.
+Along with GitOps we have a [Web interface]({{< relref "/platform-overview/web-interface" >}}), that simplifies the life of the platform engineering teams in order to visualize infrastructure, apps, and permissions across the entire platform.

-In addition to, we offer a set of [templates](https://github.com/giantswarm/gitops-template) to start with the platform and a [documentation hub]({{< relref "/getting-started" >}}) where you can go across a step-by-step guide to complete a Dev Platform Journey.
+In addition, we offer a set of [templates](https://github.com/giantswarm/gitops-template) to start with the platform and a [documentation hub]({{< relref "/getting-started" >}}) including a step-by-step guide to completing a Dev Platform Journey.

 ### Applications

-The capabilities of the platform are exposed thanks to the different Cloud Native tools available.
-In Giant Swarm we use a set of open-source tooling backup by the community but we do not force you to stick to it.
+The capabilities of the platform are supported thanks to the fantastic selection Cloud Native tools available.
+At Giant Swarm, we use and manage a set of open-source tooling backed by the community, but we do not force you to stick to it.

-There are a set of capabilities that customer can rely today, but we are open also for new use cases.
-Every customer has different necessities and it can vary over time.
+There is a set of capabilities that customers can rely on today, but we are also continuously on the hunt for new use cases.
+Every customer has different needs, which evolve over time, and we intend for the platform to evolve in kind.

-Today we can offer on a set of different features for building your platform:
+Today we can offer a set of different features for building your platform, including:

-- Access Management: Configure which user or groups can have access to the platform.
+- Access Management: Configure which users or groups can have access to the platform.
-- Secret Management: Store securely the secrets your apps need to access other services.
+- Secret Management: Securely store the secrets your apps need to access other services.
 - CI/CD: Create your pipelines to build and deploy the applications.
-- Registry: Store the applications artifacts in a secure place.
+- Registry: Store application artifacts in a secure and available place.
-- Smart Routing: Configure the ingress/egress access to your applications trusting in service mesh capabilities.
+- Smart Routing: Configure ingress/egress access to your applications with advanced service mesh capabilities.
-- Policy enforcement: Ensure a set of constraints through the platform based on the company policies.
+- Policy Enforcement: Ensure compliance with company policies across the platform landscape.
-- Resource provisioning: Easy the way of providing and configuring external resources.
+- Resource provisioning: Enable easy provisioning and configuration of external resources.

 ### Infrastructure

-For managing the infrastructure we run a management cluster per provider and region wherever you want to have your workloads.
-From that management cluster you can spin up as many individual Kubernetes clusters, called workload clusters, as you want.
-Our operations team works to maintain all cluster components' health, while we release new versions with new features and patches.
+For managing the infrastructure, we run a management cluster per provider and region where you want to have your workloads.
+From that management cluster, you can spin up as many individual Kubernetes clusters, called workload clusters, as you want.
+Our operations team works to maintain all cluster components' health, and continuously releases new versions with new features and patches.

-Giant Swarm's architecture is split into two logical parts.
+Giant Swarm's cluster architecture is split into two logical parts.
 One encompasses the management cluster and all the components running there.
 The second part refers to the workload clusters that are created dynamically by the users to run their business workloads.
-In principle the management cluster and workload cluster(s) are analogous in terms of infrastructure and configuration.
-The difference comes with the additional layers we deployed on top of the management cluster that helps manage your users and permissions, workload clusters or the applications running on the workload clusters.
+In principle, the management cluster and workload cluster(s) are analogous in terms of infrastructure and configuration.
+The difference comes with the additional layers we deploy on top of the management cluster that helps manage your users and permissions, workload clusters, and the applications running on the workload clusters.

 As explained previously, both the management cluster and the workload cluster(s) have the same structure and configuration.
-In Giant Swarm we collaborate on [Cluster API](https://cluster-api.sigs.k8s.io/) to make easy the bootstrap and configuration of the cluster infrastructure and all the components needed for a cluster to function.
+Giant Swarm also collaborates on [Cluster API](https://cluster-api.sigs.k8s.io/) to simplify the bootstrap and configuration of the cluster infrastructure and all the components needed for a cluster to function.

 ![Cluster architecture image](CAPI_architecture.png)

-By default, the machines are split into three different failure domains or zones to ensure the availability of the API and workloads running on top.
+By default, the machines are spread across three different failure domains, or zones, to ensure the availability of the API and workloads running on top.
 In our setup, three control plane machines hold the Kubernetes API and the other controllers, and a variable number of worker machines contain the workloads.

 Besides the Kubernetes machines, we run a bastion host that helps us with the operations.
 It is the single entry point to the running infrastructure.
-That way all the cluster machines can live in a private network and reduce the exposure of the services running on them via explicit configuration.
-We are working in a [Teleport](https://goteleport.com/) solution to replace the necessity of the bastions and centralize the cluster access through a single tool.
+That way all cluster machines can live in a private network and reduce the exposure of the services running on them via explicit configuration.
+We are working on a [Teleport](https://goteleport.com/) solution to replace the necessity of the bastions and centralize cluster access through a single tool.

 #### Providers

-Thought we tried to treat all the providers the same way, offering the same features on top and having same configuration, there are some subtle differences depending on the provider functionality.
+Although we try to maintain feature parity between infrastructure providers, offering the same features and using the same configuration, there are some subtle differences depending on the underlying provider functionality.

 {{< tabs >}}
 {{< tab id="flags-clouddirector" title="VMware Cloud Director">}}